Korea Research Centre of Western Australia

 Associate Professor Farida Fozdar

 Farida Fozdar is Associate Professor in Anthropology and Sociology at The University of Western Australia, and teaches social research methods and units on migration and cultural awareness.
 Her research focuses on race relations and migrant settlement, citizenship and issues to do with refugees and asylum seekers.
 She has published over one hundred articles and books exploring issues of inclusion and exclusion in relation to nationalism, postnationalism and cosmopolitanism, as well as mixed race.
 She was guest speaker at the Catholic University of Daegu on the topic of interculturality in Australia and Korea, and has published on that topic.
-Serving as Deputy Head (Research) of the School of Social Sciences for several years, she is currently chair of the university’s Cultural and Linguistic Diversity Working Group, has recently become one of UWA ‘Grand Challenges Champions’.
+Serving as Deputy Head (Research) of the School of Social Sciences for several years, she is currently chair of the university’s Cultural and Linguistic Diversity Working Group, and has recently become one of UWA ‘Grand Challenges Champions’.
 Farida also supervises PhD students in areas related to her work.

 Nicola Fraschini obtained his PhD in Korean language and culture education from Korea University, and taught Korean language at Sogang University Korean Language Education Centre before joining UWA.
 He is currently Korean Studies major coordinator and researchers emotions and motivations in Korean language learning.
 At the KRC he supports the organisation of pedagogically oriented projects.